SamuelHep/Fluctuations/README.md

 # Fluctuations
-STAR framework code to make .femto.root files and preform proton fluctuation analysis
+STAR framework code to make .femto.root files and preform proton fluctuation analysis (To view the markdown of the README file, go to https://github.com/SamuelHep/Fluctuations)

 ## FemtoDstMaker
 Creates a reduced file format for the proton analysis.